Filmon-gh/Quiz-App/README.md

 ## Technology Used:

- - I used Visual Studio Code as the primary code editor for this project with HTML, CSS, and JavaScript.
+ - For the initial stages of this project, I leveraged Visual Studio Code as the primary code editor, working with HTML, CSS, and JavaScript.
+However, to address specific time management and functionality-related challenges, I later transitioned to Gitpod, a cloud-based integrated development environment (IDE).

  - GitHub: The project hosted on GitHub, a web-based hosting service for version control using Git.